brodo/OIL/README.md

 Initializer And Setter Injection
 --------------------------------

-If you want it use a different init method or if you want to set certain instance variables directly after creation of the object you need to provide an *OILInitBlock*.
+If you want it to use a different init method or if you want to set certain instance variables directly after creation of the object you need to provide an *OILInitBlock*.
 Each class can have one init block.
 Init blocks are executed, when `getInstance` is called they do all initialisation and return the object.

     //Set up an OILConteainer
     OILContainer* myContainer = [[OILContainer alloc] init];